Zanele04/zanele04.github.io.memory-game/README.md

-this is my Memory game.
+This is my Memory game.